 Copyright law governs many uses of scholarly and other creative works.
 Getting to know a few key copyright concepts will serve you well as you prepare and pursue publication of your scholarly work, whether it’s a website, a journal article, a book chapter, a thesis or dissertation.

-Copyright affects your work in two primary ways: how and when you can use copyrighted third-party content, and your rights and the opportunities you have to share your work, and your rights as a user, including how and when you can use in-copyright works.
+Copyright affects your work in two primary ways: your rights as an author, including the opportunities you have to share your work, and your rights as a user, including how and when you can use in-copyright works.
 This overview will help you get started, and suggest a few additional resources if you want to learn more.
 Click on a topic below to go directly to the relevant section.

 In most circumstances, you own the copyright in your work, but you can transfer or license your rights away, and copyright may affect how you can use third-party works.